danya02/rudn-year4-mp-work/components/source/review.md

 the titles and abstracts were submitted into a LLM, along with the inclusion/exclusion criteria, and the LLM was asked to say whether the article seemed to match the criteria.
-The same question was asked five times with random, but deterministically generated seed values;
+The same question was asked five times with random, but deterministically generated seed values, and the LLM was then directed to answer whether the article seems to meet the criteria.
+Each response that followed the given template
-each response was a vote for inclusion or exclusion.
+(which was designed to avoid errors where the LLM would misinterpret the question) was a vote for inclusion or exclusion;
+if a response was ambiguous, it was considered as a neutral vote.
 If there was a clear majority for exclusion, then the paper was skipped;
 otherwise, in the case of a majority for inclusion or a tie, the paper was advanced to the full-text review.